One of the most common questions I get asked when my friends book a holiday to Newquay is ‘do you know any good places to eat?’

 Behind the bar you can order Cornish lager and cider, wines, cocktails, hot and cold drinks.
 Whilst you can’t book a table, just turn up, bag a table, and order via the app and your food and drinks will be brought to you by a server.

+On our most recent visit, Jake and I shared a pulled pork burger, while mum and dad opted for some loaded fries.
 All the food is served in recyclable takeaway boxes, so you could even grab a picnic blanket and sit on the harbour.
 Because the hub is run by different vendors, prices vary, but nothing we ordered was overpriced, in my opinion.
-We’d have liked to go again on our trip, but we ran out of time in the week!
+Their current dirty doughnut stall is a must for dessert, too.

 Rebellion Roast House and Moonshine Bar